james-priest/udacity-nanodegree-mws/docs/course-notes/high-conversion-web-forms.md

 [![wf2-16](../assets/images/wf2-16-small.jpg)](../assets/images/wf2-16.jpg)<br>
 **Live demo:** [Contact form](../exercises/wf/contact.html)

 Awesome.
-Below is [a massive list of auto-complete attributes](https://developers.google.com/web/updates/2015/06/checkout-faster-with-autofill?hl=en).
 Take a look and see how you could automate life for your users and put a big smile on their faces.

 #### 2.12 Resources
 Here are some resources